 Every team is different, and when you add in how they work with cross-functional partners, it’s important to try different ways of working together to find which are the most effective.
 For example, we were seeing open workspaces becoming more common, but at the same time we’ve been seeing case studies of them being both effective and ineffective, and it’s too early to tell what impact COVID-19 will have on these types of workspaces.
 You may need to prototype different workspace arrangements to see what works best for your team.

 Design tools are also constantly changing.
-The tools we used years ago aren’t the tools we use today, but a lot of the principles are still the same.
+The tools we used years ago aren’t the UX collaboration tools we use today, but a lot of the principles are still the same.
 The core foundational knowledge, solving problems – and more importantly, making sure we are solving the right problems – will outlast design trends and even workspace layout trends.
 With that said, if you want designers to be successful you have to provide them with the environment and tools to allow them to do their best work.